Who are ‘boat people’?

 Do they have passports to prove their identity?
 And do they burn their passports?

 People (and the media) often get this confused.
-Boat people come by boat because they don’t an Australian visa, and therefore aren’t allowed to fly in to any Australian airport.
+Boat people come by boat because they don’t have an Australian visa, and therefore aren’t allowed to fly in to any Australian airport.
 It’s not necessarily because they don’t have passports.
 Many do.

 So why don’t they all?
 There are a few reasons: